-Here η is a learning rate which in the code ica.m we nominally set to 0.5.
-A popular alternative estimation method is FastICA4[133] and can be related to an iterative Maximum Likelihood optimisation procedure.
-ICA can be motivated from several alternative directions, including information theory[28].
+A popular alternative estimation method is FastICA4 and can be related to an iterative Maximum Likelihood optimisation procedure.
+ICA can also be motivated from several alternative directions, including information theory[28].
+We refer the reader to [133] for an in-depth discussion of ICA and related extensions.